-What is the difference between GMP, DMF, FDA, and CEP?
+What is GMP, DMF, FDA, and CEP?
+The differences explained!

 The pharmaceutical industry has some bureaucratic sides to it, but it’s for a good reason.
 In the end, most APIs and medicine are intended for taking care of patients.
 Keeping that in mind; manufacturers, distributors, and the like are required to live up to certain high standards as set by, for example, international agreements, their local government, or other organizations.
 In this article, we will be handling the main types of certificates or documents as present in the pharmaceutical world.

 We made a video about it, which you will find below.

 What is GMP?
 (Good Manufacturing Practices)